 The thermocouple output refers to the voltage signal generated by the thermopile element.
 The temperature difference between the hot and cold junctions induces a thermoelectric voltage across the thermocouples.
 This voltage is proportional to the laser power being measured.

-Users can obtain precise and reliable measurements of laser power by combining a sensor and meter.
+You can obtain precise and reliable measurements of laser power by combining a sensor and a meter.
 A sensor is specifically designed to be placed within the laser beam.
 It generates a signal output that is directly proportional to the laser’s power output.
-The meter, which functions as an analysis and display device, receives the signal from the sensor and performs analog and digital adjustments to ensure accurate measurements.
+The meter receives the signal from the sensor and processes it using analog and digital adjustments to ensure accurate readings.
 These adjustments may include compensating for differences in calibration wavelength and laser wavelength.
 The meter then presents the measurement to the user.
-Some meters have their own built-in screens for displaying the measurement while others offer advanced data analysis capabilities but must be connected to a PC for analysis and data processing.
+Some meters have their own built-in screens for displaying the measurement, while others offer advanced data analysis capabilities but must be connected to a PC for analysis and data processing.

 What Are the Considerations for Selecting the Right Method To Measure Laser Power?

 There are several key considerations when selecting the right method to measure laser power: the laser type (continuous wave or pulsed), the measurement needed (average power or energy per pulse), the power range, and the wavelength range.
-For example, for pulsed lasers with repetition rates below 10 kHz and outputs exceeding ten milliwatts, thermopile or pyroelectric sensors should both work.
+For pulsed lasers with repetition rates below 10 kHz and pulse energies in the millijoule range or higher, both thermopile and pyroelectric sensors can be suitable, depending on whether average power or energy-per-pulse measurement is needed.
 For lasers with higher repetition rates, a thermopile sensor will likely be required to measure the average power accurately.
 For more information, see our guide on How to Measure Laser Beam Quality.

 Laser technology has a wide range of applications across various industries and fields.
 Here are a few common examples: